 Thus, if you have the desire to know the anecdotes of kings and queens, of monuments built and destroyed, then Mandu is the place to be at.

-Here you get to witness monuments which seem to be built straight out of some dreamy tales.
+Here you get to witness monuments that seem to be built straight out of some dreamy tales.
 The best time to visit Mandu would be in the months between October and March.

 Time and again, Mandu has been mentioned as the royal residence of the Paramara kings.
 Founded in the 10th century by Raja Bhoj, it was conquered by the Muslim rulers by the start of 14th century.